-The plan design process starts with setting clear goals for your plan.
-It should be a dynamic and iterative process that accounts for changes in the workforce and your employees' retirement readiness.
-The increase in mergers and acquisitions activity in the healthcare field especially highlights the importance of tailoring your plan design to the needs of a growing and evolving workforce.
+The plan design process should be a dynamic and iterative process that starts with setting clear goals for your plan and understanding your employees' retirement readiness.
 With this understanding, you can then consider how plan design best practices can help accomplish your goals.

-Plan design considerations ---------------------------- --
+Plan design considerations

+Investment menu

-Investment menu Offer sufficient investment options-typically 8 to 10-for employees to build a diversified portfolio.
-Include a professionally managed option-such as a target-date fund-for employees not wanting to make investment decisions.
-Make sure your default investment option works for the long term.
-Protected income Running out of money in retirement is a concern for many employees.
+- Offer sufficient investment options-typically 8 to 10-for employees to build a diversified portfolio. - Include a professionally managed option-such as a target-date fund-for employees not wanting to make investment decisions. - Make sure your default investment option works for the long term.

+Protected income

+Running out of money in retirement is a concern for many employees.
 Offer in-plan annuities to help employees build guaranteed income sources.
 They can even be a part of your default investment option and have the added bonus of protecting elderly participants from fraud and criminal activity.

+Automatic features

-Automatic features Automatic enrollment helps employees to overcome inertia and start saving sooner rather than later.
-Automatic escalation-annual participant deferral rate increases-helps employees get closer to recommended total retirement savings rates of 10% or more of income.
-Auto features should challenge your participants to save more; don't set them too low as they will not support and could possibly defer planned retirement dates.
-Shared responsibility Employer contributions and employee deferrals are both essential components of plan design.
+- Automatic enrollment helps employees to overcome inertia and start saving sooner rather than later. - Automatic escalation-annual participant deferral rate increases helps employees get closer to recommended total retirement savings rates of 10% or more of income. - Auto features should challenge your participants to save more; don't set them too low as they will not support and could possibly defer planned retirement dates.

+Shared responsibility

+Employer contributions and employee deferrals are both essential components of plan design.
 A well-thought-out plan design can motivate employees to save more and create the shared approach to retirement readiness.